msikora2021/EventX/README.md

 # PYGHACK

 Events app to connect people.
-Recommend events that you want.

 # Running the application